Best Razer keyboards 2024: all the brand's top gaming decks

 Reasons to avoid

 Don't let the size of the Razer Huntsman Mini Analog fool you - it's every bit the equal of its full-size counterparts.
-That's because it also features the same excellent Analog Optical switches for adjustable (and variable) actuation and dual-step macro mapping as the full-sized Razer Huntsman V2 above.
+That's because it also features the same excellent Analog Optical switches for adjustable (and variable) actuation and dual-step macro mapping as the full-sized Razer Huntsman V2 below.
 It's a delight for typing and as speedy as you would expect from the eSports-focused design, but its main benefits lie in that customization.

-Not only can you adjust each key's behaviour in this way, but you can also set certain keys to act in a manner more similar to a thumbstick.
+Not only can you adjust each key's behavior in this way, but you can also set certain keys to act in a manner more similar to a thumbstick.
 A usual mechanical keyboard switch will register an on or off input, responding with a single command to the computer as a result.
 However, the Huntsman Mini Analog registers the pressure placed on each switch in as - you guessed it - analog manner, using light-based actuation.
 That means you can, for example, set your WASD keys to respond with movement speed based on how far you're pressing the switch.

 It's a little fiddly to set up (and it's not fully supported by all games particularly well), but once you've mastered this feature it's a real game-changer.